Design Jargon Decoded: Part 2 — Website Design

 Designer’s Definitions:

-• User Interface (UI): The visual elements of a product or website—the buttons, icons, spacing, typography, colors, and responsive design.
-It's all about the aesthetics and the tangible components that users interact with.
+User Interface (UI): The visual elements of a product or website—the buttons, icons, spacing, typography, colors, and responsive design.

 *Anna's Articulation:

 The glass ketchup bottle is the UI—classic, iconic, and it looks great on your table.
 But when you're wrestling to get ketchup onto your fries, that's lacking in UX.
 The humble plastic squeeze bottle?
-Less stylish, but it delivers sans murder scene on the table.
+Less stylish, but it get's you what you want.
+Sans mess.
 The best designs find the right balance.

 The Verdict: